 - A commercial use permit: this is typically the photographer’s own responsibility and not something you need to worry about.
 However, do be sure you’re working with a professional who knows and follows the rules: the last thing you want on your elopement day is for a park ranger to kick out your photographer because they didn’t get their permit!

 - A ‘special use’ permit: this allows you to hold a wedding at your chosen location and is something that YOU as the eloping couple will need to apply and pay for yourselves.
 You can typically expect to pay anywhere from $50-250 for your special use permit.

 INSIDER SECRET: Rocky Mountain National Park is such a popular location for Colorado elopements but they have limited permits for each year and they sell out FAST.
 We actually advise AGAINST Rocky Mountain for this reason (and the fact it’s insanely crowded and hectic).
-Don’t worry, there are SO many places just as beautiful as the park itself which either don’t need permits at all, or have permits that are much easier to secure: check out this fun engagement session for inspiration.
+Don’t worry, there are SO many places just as beautiful as the park itself which either don’t need permits at all, or have permits that are much easier to secure.
 This is something we’ll advise on as your photographers!